Nael-Studio/nael-platform/packages/orm/README.md

 }
 ```

-Each seed receives a typed context for resolving repositories bound to the same connection.
+Each seed receives a context for resolving repositories bound to the same connection.
+You can also resolve the `SeedRunner` manually via the `getSeedRunnerToken()` helper if you prefer to execute seeds outside of application bootstrap.